iivanoo/GovActivityDashboard/README.md

 GovActivityDashboard
 ====================

+A LIVE DEPLOYMENT of the GovActivityDashboard can be found [here](http://iivanoo.kodingen.com).

 Gov Activity Dashboard is a dashboard that allows the user to interactively get two kinds of information:

 1. *WHO* is doing censorship.
 That is, how active are governments in performing some kind of censorship on the Internet